heyvaldemar/zabbix-docker-compose/README.md

 # Zabbix Using Docker Compose

+📙 The complete installation guide is available on my [website](https://www.heyvaldemar.com/install-zabbix-using-docker-compose/).

 ❗ Change variables in the `.env` to meet your requirements.

 💡 Note that the `.env` file should be in the same directory as `zabbix-docker-compose.yml`.